Follow us on networks

 Did you know that there are more than 150 symptoms attributed to PMS?

-Some women experience annoying mood swings that make them nervous or depressed; others experience anxiety and hunger for 2 weeks before their period.
-Others experience physical symptoms such as fluid retention, changes in bowel habits, breast tenderness or headaches… Each woman's symptoms and experience are as unique as they are.
-Therefore, the treatments for each woman should try to be equally personalized.
+Some women experience annoying mood swings that make them nervous or depressed; Others experience anxiety and hunger for 2 weeks before their period.
+Others experience physical symptoms such as fluid retention, changes in bowel habits, breast tenderness or headaches...
+Each woman's symptoms and experience are as unique as herself.
+Therefore, treatments for each woman should try to be equally personalized.

 What exactly causes PMS?

-Premenstrual syndrome (PMS) is defined as cyclical physical symptoms and mood swings that begin sometime from the middle of the cycle to the end of menstruation.
-And that usually end with the beginning of menstruation or at the end of it.
+Premenstrual syndrome (PMS) is defined as cyclical physical symptoms and mood changes that begin sometime from the middle of the cycle to the end of menstruation.
+And they usually end with the beginning of menstruation or at the end of it.

-The reason why premenstrual syndrome occurs is not entirely known and surely due to its variable characteristics there is not a single cause.
+The reason why premenstrual syndrome occurs is not completely known and surely due to the variable nature of its characteristics there is no single cause.
 What seems to be clear is that it is a multifactorial syndrome.
-For this reason, a treatment that could work for one woman may not necessarily work for another, so it will be very important to be advised by a therapist who can ask the right questions, analyze hormonal values and clinical evidence to reach conclusions that are useful. for the treatment.
+For this reason, a treatment that could work for one woman may not necessarily work for another, so it will be very important to seek advice from a therapist who can ask the right questions, analyze hormonal values and clinical evidence to reach useful conclusions. for the treatment.

-Some theories are about the origin of PMS are:
+Some theories about the origin of premenstrual syndrome are:

-The liver is responsible not only for getting rid of the remains of drugs, alcohol from digestion, but it is also responsible for eliminating hormones and other waste resulting from our metabolism.
-In particular, the liver is responsible for metabolizing estrogens and progesterone that peak a few days before menstruation.
-If the liver is overloaded and does not perform its functions correctly and rhythmically, these hormones may not be eliminated quickly and end up accumulating in the body for longer than desired.
-This accumulation of hormones, also known as "estrogen dominance," is enough to account for much of a woman's PMS symptoms.
+The liver is responsible not only for getting rid of the remains of medications and alcohol from digestion, but it is also responsible for eliminating hormones and other waste resulting from our metabolism.
+In particular, the liver is responsible for metabolizing estrogens and progesterone which peak a few days before your period.
+If the liver is overloaded and does not perform its functions correctly and in a timely manner, these hormones may not be eliminated quickly enough and end up accumulating in the body for longer than desired.
+This buildup of hormones, also known as “estrogenic dominance,” is enough to account for much of a woman's PMS symptoms.

-Clinically, it should correspond to accumulation of fat in predominantly female areas such as saddlebags, chest, arms or hump; with menstruation with abundant flow, with endometriosis or fibroids.
+Clinically, it should correspond to an accumulation of fat in predominantly feminine areas such as holsters, chest, arms or hump; with menstruations with abundant flow, with endometriosis or fibroids.

 - Diet

-Una diet rich in sugars and flour increases insulin and this hormone, in turn, will promote the conversion of male hormones into estrogens, through the enzyme Aromatase, which will cause a base estrogenic predominance.
+A diet rich in sugar and flour raises insulin and this hormone, in turn, will promote the conversion of male hormones into estrogen, through the Aromatase enzyme, which will cause a basic estrogenic predominance.
 This may be the beginning of a slowdown in liver function due to excess hormones.

 On the other hand, excess adipose tissue has been shown to be capable of behaving as if it were just another endocrine organ, that is, it produces its own hormones.
-These, likewise, must be eliminated by the liver, giving more work to this organ.
+These, likewise, must be eliminated by the liver, giving this organ more work.

 – Low blood calcium

-Studies show that some women with PMS have low levels of calcium in their blood, and that supplementation with calcium for 3 months can reduce depression, sadness, concentration problems, and mood disorders related to the syndrome. premenstrual.
+Studies show that some women with PMS have low levels of calcium in their blood, and that calcium supplementation for 3 months can reduce depression, sadness, concentration problems, and mood disorders related to the syndrome. premenstrual.

-The main explanation for the development of the symptoms related to the mood, characteristic of this Syndrome, is believed to have to do with a decrease in the final levels of serotonin, the hormone of happiness.
-Although the mechanism that causes it is not clear, estrogens are considered serotonin agonists and if the levels are not optimal they could trigger this symptomatology.
-Physiologically, after ovulation and just before menstruation, estrogens decrease.
+The main explanation for the development of mood-related symptoms, characteristic of this Syndrome, is believed to have to do with a decrease in the final levels of serotonin, the happiness hormone.
+Although the mechanism that causes it is not clear, estrogens are considered serotonin agonists and if levels are not optimal they could trigger these symptoms.
+Physiologically, after ovulation and just before menstruation, estrogen decreases.

 Abnormal serotonin secretion has been linked to depression.
 And this is why antidepressants are sometimes prescribed for women with PMS.

-In this sense, there are some things that we could do to boost the levels of serotonin in the system such as having a healthy intestine and eating well, sleeping correctly and sufficiently and moving.
+In this sense, there are some things we could do to boost serotonin levels in the system, such as having a healthy intestine and eating well, sleeping correctly and enough, and moving.

-Several studies confirm that having a high blood level marker of inflammation, such as high sensitivity C-reactive protein or hCRP, is associated with increased PMS symptoms such as abdominal cramps, back pain, and chest pain.
+Several studies confirm that having a high level of inflammation marker in the blood, such as high-sensitivity C-reactive protein or hsCRP, is associated with increased PMS symptoms such as abdominal cramps, back pain and chest pain.

 For this reason, supplements aimed at modulating the body's inflammatory response are also often recommended as an intervention for some women with PMS.